Gripin

-Gripin (English: The Flu) is a Turkish rock band based in Istanbul.
+Gripin is a Turkish rock band based in Istanbul.
 The members are Birol Namoğlu (vocals), Murat Başdoğan (guitar), Arda İnceoğlu (bass guitar), and İlker Baliç (drums).
+The band's name is derived from a flu medicine brand in Turkey.

 The beginning

 They started as a cover band, playing in bars like Bronx in mid-'90s, and earned a cult following.
 Their wide repertoire not only included Britpop, but also featured examples of American alternative rock and in some cases, Turkish rock.
 The band started off together in 1999 playing mostly cover tracks in Turkish bars and clubs.
 Soon, they managed to establish themselves as a name behind the music they covered.

 Hikayeler Anlatıldı

 In the early 2000s, they started recording their own songs and released the album Hikayeler Anlatıldı (Stories were Told) in 2004, which was later released as a double album containing acoustic versions of the album's songs.
 Some of the singles featured in this album include "Karışmasın Kimseler" (Don't Let Anyone Stand Between Us) and "Elalem" (Everybody).